-Across the UK, there is a significant challenge for health organisations in sustaining the recovery of planned care pathways as they emerge from the pandemic.
-The target score of 12 is based on the realistic assessment of the level of planned care work which can be achieved both internally across the UHB and via maximum utilisation of capacity available within the independent sector, should available resource levels support commissioning of activity to the level required.
+Across the UK, there is a significant challenge for health organisations in sustaining the recovery of planned care pathways post pandemic.
+The target score of 12 is based on the realistic assessment of the level of planned care work which could be achieved both internally across the UHB and via maximum utilisation of capacity available within the independent sector, should available resource levels support commissioning of activity to the level required.

-Whilst efforts to make further progress towards the Ministerial Measures continue, the Health Board has signalled through its Annual Recovery Plan that full achievement of both the Stage 1 and Total pathway measures by the respective target dates is unlikely.
+Whilst efforts to make further progress towards the Ministerial Measures continue, the Health Board has signalled through its Annual Recovery Plan that full achievement of both the Stage 1 and Total pathway measures by the respective target dates is unachievable without additional enabling resource to support further recovery actions.